manticoresoftware/manticoresearch/manual/Reporting_bugs.md

 `DEBUG` statement is designed to call different internal or vip commands for dev/testing purposes.
 It is not intended for production automation, since the syntax of `subcommand` part may be freely changed in any build.

-Call `DEBUG` without params to show list of useful commands (in general) and subcommands (of `DEBUG` statement) available at current context.
+Call `DEBUG` without params to show a list of useful commands (in general) and subcommands (of `DEBUG` statement) available at the current context.

 ```sql
 mysql> debug;